ONCF: High-speed rail

 In 2007 Systra was appointed to design a 350 km/h alignment between Settat and Marrakech.

-This first part of the Atlantique high-speed link will open in 2015.
-When operational trains with a capacity of 500 passengers will run every hour and even every 30 minutes in the rush-hour.
-The CEO of the ONCF, Mohammed Rabie Khlie, expects to carry 8 million passengers per year.
-The high-speed network should be available for the average Moroccan citizen.
+This first part of the Atlantique high-speed link opened in 2018.
+It's 186 km long, holds the African rail speed record at 357 km/h and connects Tangier with Casablanca in 2 hours and 10 minutes (down from 4h45m previously).
+It was built for 9 million Euros per kilometer and ONCF projects that it carries 6 million passengers per year.

 In December 2010, a contract was signed with Alstom to provide 14 trainsets based on the TGV Duplex.

 Electrified

 The network that will carry the high-speed-network, from Tangier via Fes to Rabat and Marrakech are currently already electrified.
 The lines to the east of Fes are diesel powered only and the majority of the track is single: opposite trains pass each other at selected train-stations.

 Investments

 For the Tangier-Casablanca line the ONCF will invest 20 billion Moroccan dirham (approx. US$2.5 bln.).
 Half of this money is needed to construct the track.
 From the other half 5.6 bln. dirham is needed for technology around the tracks and the remaining 4.4 bln. is needed for the rolling stock.